clojurists-together/clojuriststogether.org/resources/markdown/news/november-2018-monthly-update.md

 ## Clojurists Together News

 We are happy to close the month of November with a successful start to the fourth quarter at Clojurists Together.
-Our Q4 projects, Datascript and Koacha, are well on their way.
+Our Q4 projects, Datascript and Kaocha, are well on their way.

 In November we elected new board members at CT- thanks to everyone who participated in the elections.
 A warm welcome to Nola Stowe, Fumiko Hanreich, and Laurens Van Houtven!